-"Fin Guy," aboard CWR research vessel during an encounter with SRKWs.
+"Fin Guy," reviewing ID photographs taken during an encounter with Southern Resident orcas.

-Aerial Observation Study - Working with a research team from the University of Exeter, CWR launched a research study using drones to study the behavior of the Southern Resident killer whales from a new perspective.
+Aerial Observation Study: Working with a research team from the University of Exeter, CWR’s Research Director, Dr. Michael Weiss, and Dr. Darren Croft are using drones to study Southern Resident killer whale behavior from a new perspective.

 In The Media - CWR spoke out boldly in the media concerning the sick and starving animals within the Southern Resident orca community.
-At various different times, Ken Balcomb and CWR staff were interviewed by CNN.com, The New York Times, NationalGeographic.com, King5 News Seattle, Q13 NEWS Seattle, CFAX 1070 Victoria, and others.
-CWR's Dr. Darren Croft and Michael Weiss wrote about The Future for Southern Residents in The Journal of the San Juan Islands.
+At different times, Ken Balcomb and CWR staff were interviewed by Q13 NEWS Seattle, Victoria Times Columnist, and other journalists from television, online, print, and radio.

-ORCA SURVEY Outreach & Education Center - Since the summer of 2018, close to 14,000 people from across North America and around the globe have visited the ORCA SURVEY Outreach & Education Center in Friday Harbor, WA, and learned about the Southern Resident orcas and their struggles from Manager, Katie Jones, and knowledgeable staff and volunteers.
-Attractions include Virtual Reality, computer education stations, The Whale Skull, lectures with experts, Monday Movie Night, and more.
+ORCA SURVEY Outreach & Education Center: Since the summer of 2018, 22,000 people from across North America and around the globe have visited the ORCA SURVEY Outreach & Education Center in Friday Harbor, WA, and learned about the Southern Resident orcas and their struggles from Scientific Interpreter, Katie Jones, and other knowledgeable staff and volunteers.
+Attractions include Virtual Reality, Education Stations, The Whale Skull, Lectures with Experts, and more.

 A mighty voice for the Southern Resident orcas is a grassroots effort.
 The more people who become informed and involved, and speak out, the better chance the orcas have of living another day.

-WhaleResearch.com and Social Media Channels - CWR's website (WhaleResearch.com - approx. 360,000 pageviews in 2019!) and various social media channels (Facebook, Twitter, and Instagram) provide up-to-date science and facts about the SRKWs, Encounters with the orcas, and actions taken toward saving the Southern Resident population.
+WhaleResearch.com and Social Media Channels: CWR's website (WhaleResearch.com - approx. 480,000 pageviews in 2020!) and various social media channels (Facebook, Twitter, and Instagram) provide up-to-date science and facts about the SRKWs, Encounters with the orcas, and actions taken toward saving the Southern Resident population.
 CWR delivered the WHALE Report (quarterly educational newsletter) to all Center for Whale Research Members.

-DAMMED TO EXTINCTION (download or disc) - With involvement by CWR and support from the Ruth Foundation, Steven Hawley and Michael Peterson produced the film DAMMED TO EXTINCTION.
-It offers a reasonable justification for removing the Lower Snake dams to the benefit of Chinook salmon and the orcas.
+DAMMED TO EXTINCTION (download or disc) - With CWR’s involvement and support from the Ruth Foundation, Steven Hawley and Michael Peterson produced the film DAMMED TO EXTINCTION.
+It offers a reasonable justification for removing the Lower Snake dams to benefit Chinook salmon and the Southern Resident orcas.